watermelontools/watermelon-vscode/README.md

 ## Features

-Watermelon has 2 features that you can use:
+Watermelon has 2 actions that you can use:

 - View Git Blame
 - View Pull Requests